anupanandsingh/anupanandsingh.github.io/_pages/maple.md

 <details open>
 <summary>Abstract</summary>

-Harmonic spinors, that is, solutions of the massless Dirac equation, have been the object of considerable interest from both the mathematical and physical communities.
+Harmonic spinors, that is, solutions of the massless Dirac equation, have been the object of considerable interest for both the mathematical and physical communities.
 In the talk I will show how the rich structure of Kähler manifolds allows to recast the Dirac equation in a way which makes obtaining explicit solutions easier.
 The method will be applied to the Eguchi-Hanson manifold, for which we show how to reproduce known solutions, and to more general Ricci-flat Kähler manifolds obtained via the Calabi construction, for which we present new solutions.

 </details>